buggyrace/buggy-race-about/docs/teaching/tasks-and-phases.md

 identity what they are working on and what they need to achieve.
-The number of the phase to which it belongs is part of this name — for example, [task 2-COST]({{site.content.demo_url}}/project/tasks/2-COST) is the task that adds calculation of the total cost of the buggy, and there's a link (via your race server) to its definitive description.
+The number of the phase to which it belongs is part of this name — for example, [task 2-COST]({{site.content.demo_url}}/project/tasks/2-COST) is the task that makes the buggy editor calculate the total cost of the buggy, which is in phase 2.
+Your race server uses the task name to create a definitive link (via your server) to the task's complete description.

 ### Task problem statement